ToshioCP/Gtk4-tutorial/src/sec20.src.md

 The basic idea of GSettings are similar to configuration file.
 Configuration information data is put into a database file.

-The coding with GSettings object is simple and easy.
-However, it is a bit hard to understand the concept.
+GSettings is simple and easy to use but a bit hard to understand the concept.
 This subsection describes the concept first and then how to program it.

 ### GSettings schema